 - (1) Do the assessment area(s) of resources that may be affected by the proposed project contain any past, present, or reasonably foreseeable probable future projects?
-Yes No If the answer is yes, identify the project(s) and affected re-source subject(s). - (2) Are there any continuing, significant adverse impacts from past land use activities that may add to the impacts of the proposed project?
-Yes No If the answer is yes, identify the activities and affected resource subject(s). - (3) Will the proposed project, as presented, in combination with past, present, and reasonably foreseeable probable future projects identified in items (1) and (2) above, have a reasonable potential to cause or add to significant cumulative impacts in any of the following resource subjects?
+Yes No If the answer is yes, identify the project(s) and affected resource subject(s). - (2) Are there any continuing, significant adverse impacts from past land use activities that may add to the impacts of the proposed project?
+Yes No If the answer is yes, identify the activities, describing their location, impacts and affected resource subject(s). - (3) Will the proposed project, as presented, in combination with past, present, and reasonably foreseeable probable future projects identified in items (1) and (2) above, have a reasonable potential to cause or add to significant cumulative impacts in any of the following resource subjects?

-Yes - After Mitigation (a) No After Mitigation (b) No Reasonably Potential Significant Effects (c)
+Yes after mitigation (a) No after mitigation (b) No reasonably potential significant effects (c)

 1. Watershed

 2. Soil Productivity

 3. Biological

 4. Recreation

 5. Visual

 6. Traffic

 7. Other

-- a) Yes, means that potential significant adverse impacts are left after application of the forest practice rules and mitigations or alternatives proposed by the plan submitter. - b) No after mitigation means that any potential for the proposed timber operation to cause significant adverse impacts has been substantially reduced or avoided by mitigation measures or alternatives proposed in the THP and application of the forest practice rules. - c) No reasonably potential significant effects means that the operations proposed under the THP do not have a reasonable potential to join with the impacts of any other project to cause cumulative impacts. - (4) If column (a) is checked in (3) above describe why the expected impacts cannot be feasibly mitigated or avoided and what mitigation measures or alternatives were considered to reach this determination impacts.
-If column (b) is checked in (3) above describe what mitigation measures have been selected which will substantially reduce or avoid reasonably potential significant cumulative impacts except for those mitigation measures or alternatives mandated by application of the rules of the Board of Forestry. - (5) Provide a brief description of the assessment area used for each resource subject. - (6) List and briefly describe the individuals, organizations, and records consulted in the assessment of cumulative impacts for each resource subject.
+- a) Yes, means that potential significant adverse cumulative impacts are left after application of the forest practice rules and mitigations or alternatives proposed by the plan submitter. - b) No after mitigation means that any potential for the proposed timber operation to cause or add to significant adverse cumulative impacts by itself or in combination with other projects has been reduced to insignificance or avoided by mitigation measures or alternatives proposed in the THP and application of the forest practice rules. - c) No reasonably potential significant cumulative effects means that the operations proposed under the THP do not have a reasonable potential to join with the impacts of any other project to cause, add to, or constitute significant adverse cumulative impacts. - (4) If column (a) is checked in (3) above describe why the expected impacts cannot be feasibly mitigated or avoided and what mitigation measures or alternatives were considered to reach this determination.
+If column (b) is checked in (3) above describe what mitigation measures have been selected which will substantially reduce or avoid reasonably potential significant cumulative impacts except for those mitigation measures or alternatives mandated by application of the rules of the Board. - (5) Provide a brief description of the assessment area used for each resource subject. - (6) List and briefly describe the individuals, organizations, and records consulted in the assessment of cumulative impacts for each resource subject.
 Records of the information used in the assessment shall be provided to the Director upon request.

-BOARD OF FORESTRY TECHNICAL RULE ADDENDUM NO. 2 BOARD OF FORESTRY TECHNICAL RULE ADDENDUM NO. 2 CUMULATIVE IMPACTS ASSESSMENT
+BOARD OF FORESTRY TECHNICAL RULE ADDENDUM NO. 2 CUMULATIVE IMPACTS ASSESSMENT